 "That is very much the same thing that Mr. Pye said.
 He tells me not to think of it as I would of coining or forging.
-Yet they are crimes belonging to the currency too, Miss
+Yet they are crimes belonging to the currency too, Miss Melea!"

-Melea!"

-"They are direct frauds; robberies which are known by those who perpetrate them to be more iniquitous than common robberies, because they not only deprive certain persons of their property, but shake public confidence, which is the necessary safeguard of all property.
+"They are direct frauds; robberies which are known by those who perpetrate them to be more iniquitous than common robberies, because they not only deprive certain persons of their property, but snake public confidence, which is the necessary safeguard of all property.
 Buying guineas to make watch-chains of the gold puts the government to the expense of coining more; and this is a great evil; but much blame rests with those who have made gold so valuable as to tempt to this sale of coin, and then punish the tempted.
 This sort of offence and punishment cannot last long."

 "And then my poor son's error will not be remembered against him, I trust.
-How soon do you suppose this state of things will change, Miss will cease to be more valuable than it pretends to be."
+How soon do you suppose this state of things will change, Miss Melea ?"